rails/rails/README.md

 Active Storage ([README](activestorage/README.md)), a library to attach cloud and local files to Rails applications;
-and Active Support ([README](activesupport/README.rdoc)), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.
+and Active Support ([README](activesupport/README.rdoc)), a collection of useful utility classes and standard library extensions, and may also be used independently outside Rails.

 ## Getting Started